Florida police officer suspended for pushing kneeling woman

-MIAMI (AP) — A Fort Lauderdale police officer was suspended after video showed he pushed a kneeling woman to the ground during Sunday protests, resulting in bottles being thrown.
+MIAMI (AP) — Fort Lauderdale police suspended an officer after video showed he pushed a kneeling woman to the ground during protests over the police killing of George Floyd in Minnesota, resulting in bottles being thrown.

-The officer’s colleagues quickly pushed him away from the woman and down the street.
-Mayor Dean Trantalis told reporters the officer has been suspended pending an investigation.
-He was not named.
+The officer’s colleagues quickly pushed him away from the woman and down the street Sunday.

-“If it’s turned out that he acted inappropriately, then we will have swift discipline in response to what he did.
-We do not appreciate that kind of conduct, nobody in the department want to be disrespected, and we feel this should never have happened,” Trantalis said Sunday night.
+Police Chief Rick Maglione said Monday that Officer Steven Pohorence was one of several officers who had come to the assistance of a colleague, who had been surrounded by demonstrators and felt endangered.
+He said some of the demonstrators began jumping on a patrol car and that officer had to also be rescued.

+He said as the officers were removing the endangered officers, Poherence pushed the woman to the ground.
+Maglione said Poherence’s actions will be investigated by the Florida Department of Law Enforcement before an internal investigation is conducted.

+Fort Lauderdale Mayor Dean Trantalis said he felt the Poherence’s actions were “offensive,” and he’s happy the department has suspended him.

+“I thought that was something that should have never happened,” the mayor said.

-Police officers fired tear gas on demonstrators who made their way onto Interstate 4 in downtown Orlando on Sunday night as several cities and counties across Florida issued nighttime curfews to curb the large crowds gathering to protest the latest killings of black people by police.
+Elsewhere in Florida on Sunday, police officers fired tear gas on demonstrators who made their way onto Interstate 4 in downtown Orlando on Sunday night as several cities and counties across Florida issued nighttime curfews to curb the large crowds gathering to protest the latest killings of black people by police.

 Orlando Police officials tweeted that demonstrators threw rocks, bottles and construction equipment, and they were forced to temporarily close a section of the main highway that goes through the metro area Sunday night.